 Zozobra (named after the Spanish word meaning “anxiety”) was created by local artist Will Schuster in 1924.
 The original was a 6 foot tall marionette, constructed of cloth and wood, which represented the worries and difficulties of the residents of Santa Fe.
-Schuster received his inspiration from a ritual practiced by the Yaqui people of Mexico, known as the Burning of Judas.
-This ritual was performed during the week of Easter as a part of the Passion Play, in which the effigies of Judas and other villains was hanged on Good Friday and burned on Easter Sunday.… Read the rest
+Schuster received his inspiration from a ritual practiced by the Yaqui people of Mexico, known as the Burning of Judas. … Read the rest

 The Universal symbol / Sigil.